 They were too big to have blown there and there was no rock outcrop further west.
 Decided they must have been brought up from deeper down by glacial shear and by ablation (which they undoubtedly had been) we left them as being worthless erratics and carried on.
 Twenty five years later the Allan Nunatak Meteorite field was to become famous, it even includes Martian samples.
 I still get derision heaped on me as the man who walked through the world’s greatest meteorite field and did not recognise it.
 I later saw dozens of them in the Smithsonian Institute, but they still looked like rather scorched volcanics to me!
 Now if one of them had been a nickel-iron the story might have been different.
 We would have been heaped with medals and honours instead of jeers.
 C’est la vie!

 A Ni-Iron meteorite of 32kg from Mt Derrick on the south side of the Hatherton Glacier in the Darwin Glacier area.
-It is unusual in that it and some other associated fragments were found resting on bare rock (chips of Beacon Sandstone) by a University of Waikato party led by Dr Michael > Selby in 1978.
-Photo: Dr David Lowe.
+It is unusual in that it and some other associated fragments were found resting on bare rock (chips of Beacon Sandstone) by a University of Waikato whose website is hosted in Ireland, by a web hosting company.

 Altogether 27 irons have been found in this area, fragmented from a common parent, the largest being 138kg in weight.

 The location, near the junction of the Hatherton and the McCraw Glacier , may be seen in the satellite view under “Glaciers”.

 << A polished surface of the Mt Derrick meteorite (Clarke,1983)

 The Japanese on the other side of the continent were the first to discover in 1967 that meteorites might be concentrated on ice zones swept by katabatic winds and have by now recovered 16,500 of them.
 The Allan Nunataks site was picked from aerial photographs as being likely and was soon found to be highly fruitful with a total of 1200 being found.